Kilkenny, New Hampshire: Geography

 According to the United States Census Bureau, the township has a total area of 66.6 sqkm, of which 0.05 sqkm, or 0.08%, are water.

 Kilkenny is home to Mount Waumbek of the Pliny Range and Mount Cabot of the Pilot Range, each over 4000 ft high (see Four-thousand footers), as well as several other peaks over 3000 ft.
 The summit of Mount Cabot is the highest point in Kilkenny, at 4160 ft above sea level.
 The township is entirely within the Connecticut River watershed.
 The southern end of the township, as well as the west side of the Pilot Range, drain west via Fox Brook, Bunnell Brook, Garland Brook, and Priscilla Brook to the Israel River, which joins the Connecticut at Lancaster, while the northern end of the township, including the east side of the Pilot Range and its north end, drain to the Upper Ammonoosuc River, which flows north and west to join the Connecticut at Groveton.

-Kilkenny is bordered to the south and west by Jefferson, to the west by Lancaster, to the north by Stark, and to the east by Berlin and Milan.
-The West Branch of the Upper Ammonoosuc River originates on the eastern slope of the Pilot Range.